 3. Forks Over Knives

-(Available on Netflix.)
-Forks Over Knives examines the profound claim that most, if not all, of the degenerative diseases that afflict us can be controlled, or even reversed, by rejecting our present menu of animal-based and processed foods.
+(Available on Netflix. - Sorry, this has been removed from Netflix, September 2020) Forks Over Knives examines the profound claim that most, if not all, of the degenerative diseases that afflict us can be controlled, or even reversed, by rejecting our present menu of animal-based and processed foods.
 The film traces the personal journeys of a pair of pioneering yet under-appreciated researchers, Dr T Colin Campbell and Dr Caldwell Esselstyn.
 Content advisory: some scenes of human heart operations.
 No animal violence.

 4. What the Health